 - Provide for orderly access of records

 - Ensure that required documents are on file

 - Track expenditures and program performance

-- Report education and training data on a quarterly basis and submit to ICD within 30 days after the end of each quarter.
-This same data, on a cumulative basis, should be reported for the previous year, no later than March 15.
+- Data should be kept current within 30 days of program activity.
+All data from the previous year must be complete and finalized no later than March 15.

 - Establish and maintain security controls and restrictions to prevent access by unauthorized personnel

-To accomplish the above, the Governing Board has approved policy that mandates the use of ICD's Database for reporting purposes.
+To accomplish the above, the Governing Board has approved policy that mandates the use of ICD's Database.

-SUBJECT: Preparation/Submission of Annual, Supplemental, As well as Revised/Amended Career Development Funding Requests to ICD
+SUBJECT: Preparation/Submission of Annual, Supplemental,

-DATE REVISED: June 30, 1998
+As well as Revised/Amended Career Development

-DATE REVISED: August 21, 1997
+Funding Requests to ICD

-DATE: November 8, 1996
+DATE REVISED: June 30, 1998 DATE REVISED: August 21, 1997 DATE: November 8, 1996